 |August 26||Department orientation at 8:30 a.m, followed by lunch with the faculty.
 Unfunded students who do not plan to attend TA training can arrive by Aug.
 25 on time for the orientation.
 All other incoming students have earlier required arrival dates.|

 Please do not forget to update your email address in MyUW if it changes over the summer.
 All communication from the Department of Computer Sciences will be via email.
 Once you have a wisc.edu email account, you should check it regularly to ensure you do not miss important messages!

-By the week of July 1, you can expect to receive an email from UW Registrar Enrollment Services with an invitation to enroll and instructions for registration.
-You will be able to register (enroll for classes) starting on July 9.
+You can expect to receive an email from UW Registrar Enrollment Services in June with an invitation to enroll and instructions for registration.
+You will be able to register (enroll for classes) starting on June 24.
 We recommend that you register for courses online this summer.
 If necessary, you can make changes to your course selection after you arrive.

-All students should plan to be at the Computer Sciences building on Monday morning, August 27, for a department orientation followed by lunch with faculty.
-A detailed orientation schedule will be emailed to you in August.
-Advising and other activities will be scheduled throughout the week of August 26 – September 1.
-Fall 2018 classes begin on Wednesday, September 5.
+All students should plan to be at the Computer Sciences building on Monday morning, August 26, for a department orientation followed by lunch with faculty.
+Advising and other activities will be scheduled throughout the week of August 25 – August 31.
+Fall 2019 classes begin on Wednesday, September 4.

 UNIVERSITY HEALTH SERVICES

 All incoming students are required to fill out an online UHS Immunization and Health History Form.
 You can access the required form via the University Health Services website.
 Please note: if you have guaranteed support, you are eligible for health insurance coverage through the university and will not need SHIP insurance.

 Graduate School New Student Checklist